an-2018/cria-ai-juridic-intelligence-challenge/README.md

     samlocal build --use-container
     ```

+    To improve build times we can use cache ater the first build:

+    ```bash
+    samlocal build --use-container --cached
+    ```

 2.  **Guided Deployment**
     The first deploy, can use the `--guided` flag.
 SAM will prompt for deployment parameters.